z0x0z/Stock-Market/in.md

 ![](img/in98.png)

 Due to philosophy of Socialism, that for everything we need to approach Government it became hard to common people.
-For example, for setting up a business you have bride or corrupt Govt. office employees from office Assistant (pune) to higher officials.
+For example, for setting up a business you have bride or corrupt Govt. office employees from office Assistant (peon) to higher officials.
 In 1980’s country's economy and growth stumbled because of this and faced huge block.

 ![](img/in99.png)